dogata/dogata.github.io/_posts/2017-07-15-GTD-classification.md

 category: machine-learning
 ---

 An attempt to use AdaBoost to classify the success of terrorist attacks documented in the [Global Terrorism Database (GTD)](https://www.start.umd.edu/gtd/).
-The GTD is compiled and maintained by the University of Maryland START program
+The GTD is compiled and maintained by the University of Maryland START program.

 ## Import data from `xlsx` file
 - Data types are obtained from `codebook.pdf`